ruicoelhopedro/pawn/README.md

 - `go perft depth` - do the `perft` node count for the current position at depth `depth`.

 ## Main Features

+### Syzygy endgame tablebases
+The Syzygy endgame tablebases support uses [Fathom](https://github.com/jdart1/Fathom) for probing the WDL and DTZ tables.
+Similarly to the original implementation in Stockfish, `pawn` has two modes of operation:
+- If the root position **is not** on the tablebase, `pawn` will probe the WDL tables during the search (only after a move that resets the 50-move rule counter);
+- If the root position **is** on the tablebase, then only the moves that preserve the root's WDL score are searched.
+  The engine will continue to search on these moves, but the reported score is derived from the tablebase (unless a mate score is found).
+  To avoid wasting moves in long conversions or possibly drawing by repetition, DTZ tables are used to make progress whenever two-fold repetitions may arise.
+  When using `go searchmoves`, the move selection is ignored, but TB scores are still returned.

 ### Board representation
 - Bitboard representation (with GCC builtin bitscan and popcount)